bahrus/litter-g/README.md

 1)  Adds properties latitude, longitude to the div DOM element.
 2)  Updates the input property any time either of those properties change (with a little debouncing), thus causing lit-html to rerender.

+**NOTE:**  Previous versions specified that the script must start with the keyword return.
+This was done simply to eliminate an annoying squiggly red underline VS Code was applying to the syntax.
+VS Code isn't even consistent about this.
+More importantly, adding the extra usesless return statement caused the polymer serve web server to complain.

+## IE11 (This section must be read while listening to [this melody](https://youtu.be/YVi6ZYzD_Gc?t=275) )

+The fact that IE11 doesn't support templates is clearly an issue with using this component.
+Some build tools, such as Polymer build, make a valiant attempt to convert template literals into ES5 syntax.
+Further adjustments will need to be made by litter-g to make the end product work in IE11.
+More on that to come.

 ## Viewing Your Element